amalik99/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise3.md

  * resource :- Enter your **ScaleSet** name.<br/>
  * -name :- Enter any **AutoScale** name.<br/>
 ``
-az monitor autoscale create --resource-group myResourceGroup --resource myScaleSet --resourcetype Microsoft.Compute/virtualMachineScaleSets --name autoscale --min-count 2 --max-count 10 --count 2
+az monitor autoscale create --resource-group myResourceGroup --resource myScaleSet --resource-type Microsoft.Compute/virtualMachineScaleSets --name autoscale --min-count 2 --max-count 10 --count 2
 ``
 2.To create a rule with az monitor autoscale rule create that increases the number of VM instances in a scale set when the average CPU load is greater than 70% over a 5-minute period use the below command.
 Please provide the following values while running the below command:<br/>
  * resource-group :- Enter your **Resource Group** name.<br/>